- Getting Started - The Push/Login API

 For example here we see a publishing error, indicated as code 403.
 This could be due to the auth key lacking write permission and need to be addressed by an administrator.

 You can click the red stop icon on the top right corner to clear this window (this will also clear he Presence window.)

 If your account is authorized for publishing you can also test sending a message to users on the subscribed channel.

 Simply replace the text in the message window with your own notification text and click the red arrow on the top right corner of the screen.

 Access the PubNub Access Manager by clicking the button.

 Here you can grant or revoke read and write permissions for a specific channel.
 Start by entering the channel and auth key in the corresponding fields:

-- ttl - stands for time to live. by default, all granted permissions last 24 hours (1440 minutes).
-Here you can specify a custom TTL parameter in minute units.
+- ttl: Stands for time to live.
+By default, all granted permissions last 24 hours (1440 minutes).
+Here you can specify a custom TTL parameter in minutes.
 A TTL of zero means forever (permanent) until manually revoked.

 Click either the GRANT or REVOKE buttons to perform the corresponding action for the channel.